Pansther/Pansther/README.md

 ## Hi there 👋
-- 😊 I’m Front-end Developer.
+- 😊 I’m Frontend Developer who focusing on React and Next.
-- 🌱 I’m Interesting about web development with **MERN stack**.
 - 🍔 You can contact me with **werawit.srklw@gmail.com**.

 <div>